dafer45/TBTK/README.md

 ```

 ## What's next?
-For further information, see http://second-tech.com/wordpress/index.php/tbtk/ and the templates in the Template folder..
+For further information, see http://second-tech.com/wordpress/index.php/tbtk/ and the templates in the Template folder.

 # License